-Where pupils continue to make inadequate progress despite support and high quality teaching, the class teacher will work with the school's Special Educational Needs Coordinator (SENCo) to assess if a pupil has a significant learning difficulty and agree appropriate support.
-Details of assessment tools and materials used in our school can be found in Appendix B: Littletown Resources Lists.
+Where pupils continue to make inadequate progress despite support and Quality First teaching, the class teacher will work with the school's Special Educational Needs Coordinator (SENDCo) to assess if a pupil has a significant learning difficulty and agree appropriate support.
+Details of assessment tools and materials used in our school can be found on our Whole School Provision Map.
+(See Appendix A: Referral Pathway Stage 4)

 In some cases it may be necessary to seek assessment by or advice from an external professional such as a specialist teacher or educational psychologist.
 This will always involve discussion and agreement with the pupil's parents/carers.
+(See Appendix A: Referral Pathway Stage 5)